kevinwu15/3005finalProject/README.md

 -To run the program, run "python main.py" when in the program directory.

 Code reuse:
-I reused portions of my python code from my 3005A3Q1
+I reused small portions of my main.py python code from my 3005A3Q1 (Github link: https://github.com/kevinwu15/3005a3p1)

 Video link: